Schweber/hdrop/README.md

 Note: defining a class name is only necessary when running several instances of the same program.

-**Dependency: `jq`**

 # Installing

 ## Manual

+First, make sure that `jq` is in your PATH.

-Simple way: Download the script, make it executable and add it to your PATH.
-Make sure that `jq` is in your PATH.
+Then, simple way: Download the script, make it executable and add it to your PATH.

 Alternative: Clone the repo, cd to your desired tool, run `make` to build.
 To install, run `make install`.
 You may need root privileges.